Ana Cheri Leaves Little To The Imagination In Tiny Crop Top & Bikini Bottoms

 Fitness model Ana Cheri heated things up on Instagram on Wednesday when she shared a photo in which she rocked a tiny crop top and a pair of bikini bottoms.

 In the sexy double post, Ana stood outside near a building.
 She wore pink and black thong bikini bottoms and a tiny white crop.
-In he first snap, Ana showed off her backside, giving her followers nice view of her world-famous derrière.
+In the first snap, Ana showed off her backside, giving her followers nice view of her world-famous derrière.
 Posing with one foot on a step, her booty took center stage as she turned to give the camera a sultry look.

 In the second snap, Ana faced the camera.
-The high-cut bikini bottoms covered very little, giving her fans a nice look at her curvy hips, toned thighs and flat abs.
+The high-cut bikini bottoms covered very little, giving her fans a nice look at her curvy hips, toned thighs, and flat abs.
 The crop top Ana wore also showed plenty of underboob.
 The entire outfit gave viewers a good look at Ana’s bronzed skin and enviable hourglass figure.
 The snap captured Ana as she smiled, turning her face to the sun.

 The fitness model’s fans loved the snap.
 Within an hour of going live, the post racked up over 60,000 comments, most of which complimented Ana on her fabulous figure.